 The Student Accessibility Support Center (SASC) assists students and employees with disabilities in accessing the many resources of the University.
-Refer to http://stonybrook.edu/commcms/studentaffairs/dss/ for complete information.
 Individuals with visual, mobility, and hearing impairment as well as those with hidden disabilities such as chronic medical conditions, psychological, and learning disabilities, are invited to make use of the services and equipment available.
 Individuals with permanent or temporary disabilities are also encouraged to consult with SASC.
 All requests for a disability related accommodation must be made through SASC.
 I cannot accept any disability related documentation from you.